-This tax does not apply to the following:
+The taxes imposed under this section do not apply to the following:

-- A tobacco product sold outside the State. - A tobacco product sold to the federal government. - A sample tobacco product distributed without charge.
+- A tobacco product sold outside the State. - A tobacco product sold to the Federal government. - A sample tobacco product distributed without charge.
+A sample tobacco product may only be distributed in a "qualified adult-only facility" as that term is defined in 21 C.F.R. § 1140.16(d)(2).